MicrosoftEdge/WebView2Feedback/specs/ContextMenuRequested.md

         /// Remove an event handler previously added with add_ContextMenuRequested.
         HRESULT remove_ContextMenuRequested(
             [in] EventRegistrationToken token);

-        /// Add an event handler for the CustomItemSelected event.
-        /// CustomItemSelected event is raied when the user selects a context menu item that
-        /// was inserted by the developer and is not part of the default browser context menu.
-        /// The developer will include the logic for the appropriate data in this event handler.

-        HRESULT add_CustomItemSelected(
-            [in] ICoreWebView2CustomItemSelectedEventHandler* eventHandler,
-            [out] EventRegistrationToken* token);

-        /// Remove an event handler previously added with add_CustomItemSelected.
-        HRESULT remove_CustomItemSelected(
-            [in] EventRegistrationToken token);

     }

     /// A continuation of the ICoreWebView2Environment interface.